-Based on the fairy tell, the statue of The Little Mermaid sits on a rock in the Copenhagen harbor at Langelinie in Denmark.
-It’s bronze statue depicting a mermaid.
+Based on the fairy tale, the statue of The Little Mermaid sits on a rock in the Copenhagen harbor at Langelinie in Denmark.
+It’s a bronze statue depicting a mermaid.
 The Little Mermaid statue is only 1.25 meters high and weighs around 175 kg.
 It was designed by Edvard Eriksen.

 The statue was built in 1913 to celebrate a play of the Little Mermaid by Danish author Hans Christian Anderson.
 For vandals and political activities, the poor lady had lost her head.
 Several visitors visiting for the first time are often astonished by the relatively small size of the statue.